amascolo/amascolo.github.io/content/authors/admin/_index.md

 <!-- ## About Me -->

 I am a postgraduate supervised by [Amir Shaikhha](https://amirsh.github.io/) at the School of Informatics.
-My research goal is to spearhead progress in AI by improving libraries and abstractions.
+My goal is to spearhead technological progress through improved software abstractions.

 Previously, I worked as an engineer at deep tech startups, joined [Entrepreneur First](https://www.joinef.com/), and was a quantitative developer on systematic strategies and market making desks.